Blountsville in Blount County, Alabama — The American South (East South Central)

 — Submitted March 3, 2017, by Mark Hilton of Montgomery, Alabama.

 Credits.
 This page was last revised on March 7, 2017.
-This page originally submitted on November 10, 2009, by Timothy Carr of Birmingham, Alabama.
-This page has been viewed 1,892 times since then and 4 times this year.
+It was originally submitted on November 10, 2009, by Timothy Carr of Birmingham, Alabama.
+This page has been viewed 2,050 times since then and 9 times this year.
 Photos: 1, 2. submitted on November 10, 2009, by Timothy Carr of Birmingham, Alabama.
 3. submitted on March 3, 2017, by Mark Hilton of Montgomery, Alabama. • Craig Swain was the editor who published this page.